davenatx/hc_image_ops/README.md

 1. Determine if each FNAME (filename) in the database is unique. **Yes**

-2. Determine an average image length to use as a default iamge length for the image to overlay on.
-Becuase the 72 DPI images are really 300 DPI images, use one factor.
+2. Determine an average image length to use as a default image length for the image to overlay on.
+Because the 72 DPI images are really 300 DPI images, use one factor.
 The average image length calculated above is 5527.
-However, it appears 5536 is the most common image length in this semgent.  **I am using 5536**
+However, it appears 5536 is the most common image length in this segment.  **I am using 5536**

-3. Query the cropped images that are 72 DPI or 300 DPI together becuase they are **really** the same resolution:
+3. Query the cropped images that are 72 DPI or 300 DPI together because they are **really** the same resolution:

   ````
   SELECT COUNT(*)